 Can I make changes to a submitted abstract?

 No, submitted abstracts are final.
-Abstracts will be published in the format they are received, so please make sure that it is a final version when you submit it.
+Abstracts will be submitted for review in the format they are received, please make sure that it is a final version when you submit it to AACI at email@example.com.

 Are examples of other CRI meeting abstracts available for review?

-Yes, abstracts from the 8th Annual AACI CRI Meeting are available at: aaci-cancer.org/cri_meeting/2016_abstracts.asp and in the 2016 Abstract Book.
+Yes, abstracts from the 9th Annual AACI CRI Meeting are available at: aaci-cancer.org/cri_meeting/2017_abstracts.asp and in the 2017 Abstract Book.

 back to top

-How are the abstracts scored and selected for presentation at the meeting?
+How are the abstracts scored and selected for presentation?

-Abstracts are evaluated by at least two members of the AACI CRI Steering Committee using a peer-review process (see rubric here).
-The abstracts with the three highest scores will be chosen for presentation.
+Abstracts are evaluated by at least two reviewers from the AACI CRI Steering Committee using a peer-review process.
+Three abstracts will be chosen for presentation that address an issue that provides relevant solutions which can be shared or adapted by other AACI cancer centers.

 When will AACI CRI notify applicants of their review outcome?

-Abstract applicants will be notified in early June 2017.
+Abstract applicants will be notified in June 2018.

 back to top